efi897/Efrem-Zergaw/README.md

 ## 👨‍💻 About Me
 - 🎓 Passionate about software development and building useful applications
-- 🌱 Currently learning: Full-stack development and system design
+- 🌱 Currently : Full-stack development and system design
 - 🔭 Interested in: Web apps, APIs, and scalable systems
 - 📍 Based in: Ethiopia